12StarsMedia/candidio-api-documentation/source/includes/api/_workspaces.md

 descriptions | Shot descriptions.
-Depreciated. invites | Invitations to collaborate on workspace. productions | Productions belonging to a workspace. projects | Projects belonging to a workspace. roles | Roles available on workspace.
+Depreciated. invites | Invitations to collaborate on workspace. productions | Productions belonging to a workspace. video_series | Video Series belonging to a workspace. roles | Roles available on workspace.
 Includes custom roles. subscriptions | Stripe subscriptions workspace has. industry | Industry assigned to a workspace.